dockboxhq/cli/README.md

 Once you are done with the dockbox, clean up your resources with `dockbox clean` which will clean up all side-effects/resources associated with the code you just installed.

-5 easy steps to getting started:
+To summarize, there are 5 easy steps to getting started:

 1. `git clone https://github.com/sriharivishnu/dockbox.git`
 2. `cd dockbox`